-If you are off that weekend too and looking for a fun road trip to take with the family, we rounded up 5 of our favorite places to take our kids.
-It’s hard to pick a favorite because they really had fun no matter where we went.
+If you are off that weekend too and looking for a fun road trip to take with the family, and you aren’t up for going “outside” of Arizona, I rounded up 5 of my favorite places to take my kids.

 5 Labor Day Getaways in Arizona

 These are all fabulous places for us locals in the Phoenix (possibly even Tucson) area – plan ahead though!
 If you are staying overnight, book a hotel early… scour Groupon for deals too!

 Travel north on the 1-17 to exit 289 (90 minutes north of Phoenix) and exit there, to the right, then head 1/2 mile (past two traffic circles) and hang a left on Montezuma Castle Road.
 You’ll drive down the hill to see the cliff dwellings & archaeological remains.

 The well is just a few more miles north of Montezuma’s Castle, off the 1-17 and exit 293.

 The well and castle are open 364 days per year (closed on Christmas) from 8 – 5 p.m.
 Fees are $5 for ages 16 and above to see the castle.
 There is no fee to enter the well.

 (If you take this road trip, you can actually make it a full day by stopping at the well & castle on the way to Flagstaff — I recommend visiting these both on the way UP the hill ~ 2 – 3 hours is more than enough time.
 Get a bite to eat at Johnny Rockets in the Casino right off the 1-40 in Camp Verde, and continue up the hill to Flagstaff.
 Stay the night ~ and visit the Lowell Observatory the next day)